choojs/create-choo-electron/README.md

   Examples:

-    Create a new Choo application
+    Create a new Choo Electron application
     $ create-choo-electron

   Running into trouble?
 Feel free to file an issue: